ASendellPrice/IIB-rtd/docs/source/glossary.rst

    **Example usage:**
    *“Performance qualification demonstrated that the sequencing pipeline maintained processing of ≥100 samples per day with stable accuracy and no missed service-level agreements (SLAs) over 30 consecutive days.”*

-   .. admonition:: **💻 Bioinformatics translation**
-      :class: tip

-      See plain definition

-      **Example usage:**
-      *“For computational workflows, PQ demonstrates that a pipeline and infrastructure deliver consistent accuracy and throughput under production load with monitored stability.
-While the term “PQ” is rarely used outside regulated settings, the principle ensures reliable bioinformatics performance in routine use.”*

    .. raw:: html